GarciaLnk/windows-playbook/ventoy-config/README.md

-# Revision Configuration for Ventoy
+# Custom Configuration for Ventoy

 This is a test repository for automating some parts of the Windows installation process using Ventoy Auto Install Plugin.